CYAXXX/Kurdish-localization/README.md

-## Kurdish-localization: Apps and Tools
+## Kurdish-localization:
+Pioneering the first open-source Kurdish (Kurmanji) localization for software and digital tools.
+Making technology accessible in Kurdish, one line of code at a time.

 1. [DuckDuckGo](https://duckduckgo.com/)
 2. [Vivaldi](https://vivaldi.com/)